Pabitra-33/Pattern_Programs/README.md

 #  Pattern_Program
-Here in this repo i am pushing all the pattern programs i am practicing daily by using java programming.
+In this repository,i am pushing all the pattern programs i am practicing daily by using java programming language.